imranhsayed/react-workshop/README.md

 # React Workshop

-:fire: This is a workshop for learning how to build React Applications.
+:fire: This is a workshop for learning how to build React Application.

 ## :video_camera: [App Demo](https://github.com/imranhsayed/react-workshop/tree/03-react-app-example2)
 ![](Handling-forms.gif)